Queensland floods class action

-If you wish to make a claim for damages for personal injury or psychological harm, you should seek urgent legal advice from another lawyer as strict time limits apply.
+If you wish to make a claim for damages for personal injury, psychological harm, pure economic loss or nuisance in circumstances where there was no physical damage to property, you should seek urgent legal advice from another lawyer as strict time limits apply.

 The class action is brought on behalf of people who suffered loss or damage as a result of inundation by water in areas downstream of Wivenhoe Dam in the period between 9 and 24 January 2011.

 The class consists of people who have entered into a litigation funding agreement with IMF Bentham (Australia) and:

 - leased, owned or otherwise held interest in property that was inundated with water and suffered loss or damage as a result of the inundation, or

 - held an interest in land that was inundated with water and whose use or enjoyment of the land was interfered with as a result of the inundation, or

 - owned personal property that was damaged by flood water, or

 - regularly conducted a business in an area that was inundated with water and suffered economic loss as a result of the inundation.

 The Queensland Floods Commission of Inquiry was established on 17 January 2011 to examine the events surrounding the 2010/2011 flood events in South East Queensland.